-36 How are location savings and other location-specific attributes treated under the applicable transfer pricing rules?
+37 How are location savings and other location-specific attributes treated under the applicable transfer pricing rules?
 How are they treated by the tax authority in practice?

-Location savings are not regulated by the Greek tax legislation.
+Location savings are not regulated by Greek tax legislation.
 Consequently there are no guidelines on the issue.
-However, although OECD in Action 8 of BEPS considers the local savings as a comparability factor, it does not include it in the concept of intangibles.
+However, although the OECD, in Action 8 of its project on base erosion and profit shifting, considers local savings as a comparability factor, it does not include it in the concept of intangibles.